petergithub/notes/01Technology/kubernetes/kubernetesNotes/kubernetesNotes.md

 - The Scheduler
 - The Controller Manager

-These components store and manage the state of the cluster, but they aren’t what runs the application containers.
+These components store and manage the state of the cluster, but they aren't what runs the application containers.

 ### Components running on the worker nodes